ShikherVerma/booknshelf.com/readme.md

 We are getting busier which means that reading or finishing books is getting harder.

-Booknshelf helps you to read more books by making sure you're on top of your books.
+Booknshelf helps you to read more books by making you more organized in your reading journey.

-More specifically it helps you:
+More specifically you can use Booknshelf to:

 - search for books or discover new ones from curated topics
 - easily organize your current and past books in online shelves